Cleveland Clinic logo

 Premature and Early Menopause

-Menopause is a stage in life when you no longer can get pregnant.
-The average woman or person assigned female at birth (AFAB) goes through natural menopause in their early 50s.
-Premature menopause happens to women and people AFAB before age 40 and early menopause happens before age 45.
-The symptoms for these conditions are similar to natural menopause and the causes are often unknown.
+Menopause is a stage in life when you can no longer get pregnant.
+The average woman goes through natural menopause in their early 50s.
+Premature menopause happens before age 40, and early menopause happens before age 45.
+The symptoms for these conditions are similar to those of natural menopause.
+The causes are often unknown.

-Premature menopause and early menopause are conditions where a woman or person assigned female at birth (AFAB) goes through menopause at an earlier age than is typically expected.
-Menopause is the point in a person’s life when their menstrual periods end.
+Premature menopause and early menopause are when a woman goes through menopause at an earlier age than expected.
+Menopause is the point in your life where your menstrual periods stop.
+Once you’ve gone 12 straight months without a period, you’ve gone through menopause.
 Natural menopause typically happens around age 51.
-Once you’ve gone 12 straight months without a period, you’ve gone through menopause.

 Advertisement